-In verse 22 Paul is weighing out his options, "But if I live on in the flesh, this will mean fruit from my labor; yet what I shall choose I cannot tell.
-For I am hard pressed between the two, having a desire to depart and be with Christ, which is far better.
-Nevertheless to remain in the flesh is more needful for you."
-It was heaven or help...
-Death would be heavenly, but to live would be more opportunities to magnify His Lord.
+In verse 22 Paul weighs out his options, ^{1:22} "But if I live on in the flesh, this will mean fruit from my labor; yet what I shall choose I cannot tell. ^{1:23} For I am hard pressed between the two, having a desire to depart and be with Christ, which is far better. ^{1:24} Nevertheless to remain in the flesh is more needful for you."
+It's be in heaven or be a help on earth!
+Death would be heavenly, but to live would be more opportunities to magnify Jesus.